NCAR/climate-primer-water/doc/ch2_climatewater.rst

 **Scenarios**

-Scenarios are projections of what potential futures look like.
+Scenarios are projections of what potential futures may look like.
 They require context and are generally used in pairs (e.g., with and without mitigation) or ensembles (e.g., the IPCC SSSP-RCP scenarios).
-There are many different types of scenarios used in climate modeling, and many are linked.
+There are several types of scenarios used in climate modeling, and many are linked.

-**"Climate change scenario"** describes a set of possible mean characteristics of a future climate; for example, hotter and wetter.
+**"Climate-change scenario"** describes a set of possible mean characteristics of a future climate; for example, hotter and wetter.
 Climate models are used to produce climate projections.
-Climate projections inform, or provide the detailed climate information needed for climate change scenarios.
+Climate projections inform or provide the detailed climate information needed for climate-change scenarios.

-**“Emissions scenarios”** represent realistic pathways of greenhouse gas concentrations given effects on the likely emissions rates due to changes in anthropogenic factors.
-The emissions scenarios are the driving force, or cause; the climate change scenarios capture the effect.
+**“Emissions scenarios”** represent realistic pathways of greenhouse gas concentration effects on the likely emissions rates caused by changes in anthropogenic factors.
+The emissions scenarios are the driving force, or cause; the climate-change scenarios capture the effect.
-Emissions scenarios are used as boundary value input for climate models.
+Emissions scenarios are used as boundary-value input for climate models.

 **"Socioeconomic scenarios"** represent societal drivers, including impacts from demographic, economic, and technological factors.